CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 1: Enzyme Classification

 \section{Task 1: Enzyme Classification}

 Task 1, classification of an enzyme sequence, tests the ability of a model to extrapolate to unseen protein sequences.
-Task 1 is a fairly well studied task \citep{ramakrishnan_functional_2023}, but model evaluation has not been previously standardized.
-Task 1 applies to use cases where a scientist is given an unannotated enzyme sequence and seeks to understand the enzymatic function associated with that sequence (Figure \ref{fig:overview}C).
-For example, an environmental biologist using metagenomic data may seek to understand which microbes in a community are utilizing energy from alkane degradation, or a retrobiosynthesis planner may look for unannotated proteins to improve a synthesis workflow.
-With the emergence of conditional generative models for protein sequences, it is also important to have high-throughput computational methods that can predict the function of generated sequences \citep{alamdari_protein_nodate, munsamy_conditional_nodate, madani_large_2023, ferruz_protgpt2_2022}.
+Task 1 is a fairly well studied task \citep{ramakrishnan_functional_2023}, but model evaluation has not been previously standardized as there are many factors to consider, such as the distribution of sequences and functions in the test sets.
+Task 1 applies to use cases where a scientist is given an unannotated enzyme sequence and seeks to understand the enzymatic function associated with that sequence (Figure \ref{fig:overview}C), for example for metagenomic analysis or finding new enzymes for retrobiosynthesis.
+With the emergence of conditional generative models for protein sequences, it is also important to have high-throughput computational methods that can predict the function of generated sequences \citep{alamdari_protein_nodate, munsamy_conditional_nodate, madani_large_2023, ferruz_protgpt2_2022, yang_conditional_2024}.
 For this task, a query protein is passed through a trained model to predict an EC number.
 The EC number is then associated with likely reactions that the protein will be able to perform.

 \textbf{Splits for Task 1. } Task 1 can be framed as evaluating how models generalize toward unseen sequences with different types of difficulty, visualized in Appendix Figure \ref{fig:extrapolation}A. The train-test splits for Task 1 are summarized in Table \ref{table:task1_splits}.